App version: 0.1.0

 Steps to Separate Joint Spousal Loans

-The application to separate a joint spousal consolidation loan isn’t available yet, and the exact timeframe for when it will become available is still being determined.
-However, the Department of Education will provide guidance on the process when it becomes finalized.
-For now, the Department of Education has shared that both co-borrowers will need to apply for individual consolidation loans to separate their joint spousal loans.
-That means both you and your current or former spouse will need to apply for a Direct consolidation loan on your own.
-The amount you’ll be responsible for will be proportional to the amount you brought into the consolidation loan originally.
+Joint consolidation loan co-borrowers are now able to apply to separate their joint loan obligation into individual Direct Consolidation Loans by completing a Combined Application to Separate a Joint Consolidation Loan and a Direct Consolidation Loan Promissory Note.The amount you’ll be responsible for will be proportional to the amount you brought into the consolidation loan originally.
 If 60% of the debt was yours, for instance, you’ll be responsible for 60% of the current balance.
 The only exception is if a divorce decree or other documentation specifies a different split.

 Exceptions to the Rule

 While the Department of Education says that both borrowers will need to apply for an individual Direct consolidation loan, there are some exceptions to this rule.
 You can apply on your own if you were a victim of domestic violence or economic abuse.
-You also can apply solo if you’re unable to access the other borrower’s information.
+You can also apply solo if you’re unable to access the other borrower’s information.
 In this case, your co-borrower will become solely responsible for the remaining balance of your joint consolidation loan.

 Congress Passed Legislation to Allow Splitting of Student Loans

-Joint spousal consolidation loans were available prior to 2006 for federal student loans from the Federal Family Education Loan (FFEL) program.
+Joint spousal consolidation loans were available before 2006 for federal student loans from the Federal Family Education Loan (FFEL) program.
 Borrowers were allowed to combine their loans into one, but there was no way to separate them again, even in the event of divorce or domestic abuse.
 In the fall of 2022, Congress passed the Joint Consolidation Loan Separation Act of 2021.
-Pres.
-Biden signed this act into law shortly after.
-Thanks to this new legislation, borrowers now have the option of separating their FFEL joint spousal loan into two Direct consolidation loans in their own name.
+President Joe Biden signed this act into law shortly after.
+Thanks to this new legislation, borrowers now have the option of separating their FFEL joint spousal loan into two Direct consolidation loans in their name.
 As mentioned, borrowers with qualifying circumstances, such as domestic violence or economic abuse, can also free themselves from their current or former spouse’s debt.

 What Happens if You Don't?